nickbar01234/semi-supervised-fashion-mnist/README.md

 # Classification using AutoEncoder

 This is a toy project for practicing implementing tensorflow, image preprocessing, and sckit-learn on FashionMnist dataset.
 I also implemented some aspects of tensorflow train loop, such as customizing callbacks and train loop.
-To clone this project type `https://github.com/nickbar01234/semi-supervised-fashion-mnist`
+To begin type on command line `clone https://github.com/nickbar01234/semi-supervised-fashion-mnist`

 The general idea I had was that to predict a piece of gray-scale piece of clothing, a model only needs to know about the positional space on the Cartesian coordinates.
 To further reinforce this idea, I decided to train an auto encoder.